janawold1/2026_S_nereis_Cons_Gen/03_SNP_PopGen.md

     -i angsd/augustus_autosomal_predictions_merged_add1kb.bed \
     -g reference/Katie_autosome_lengths.txt > angsd/Katie_neutral_sites.bed
 ```
-For the fairy tern, this left 27,337 regions covering 562,663,009 bp for analyses.
-This corresponds to roughly 47% of the genome.
+For the fairy tern, this left 27,337 regions covering 562,663,009 bp for analyses, which roughly corresponds to 47% of the genome.

 This file was then indexed for ANGSD with `angsd sites`.
 ```